costajob/git_commands/README.md

 ```

 ##### Checking
-Each loaded branch is validated for existence (but for branches loaded via pattern matching).
+Each loaded branch is validated for existence (but for branches loaded via pattern matching, already fetched from origin).
 In case the validation fails, the branch is filtered from the resulting list.

 ```
 rebase --repo=/Users/Elvis/greatest_hits --branches=noent,feature/love_me_tender